nrwl/nx/docs/shared/react-tutorial/react-monorepo.md

 Let's assume our domain areas include `products`, `orders` and some more generic design system components, called `ui`.
 We can generate a new library for each of these areas using the React library generator:

 ```
-nx g @nx/react:library products --unitTestRunner=vitest --bundler=none
+nx g @nx/react:library products --directory=libs/products --unitTestRunner=vitest --bundler=none
-nx g @nx/react:library orders --unitTestRunner=vitest --bundler=none
+nx g @nx/react:library orders --directory=libs/orders --unitTestRunner=vitest --bundler=none
-nx g @nx/react:library shared/ui --unitTestRunner=vitest --bundler=none
+nx g @nx/react:library shared-ui --directory=libs/shared/ui --unitTestRunner=vitest --bundler=none
 ```

-Note how we type out the path relative to the `libs` folder to place the libraries into a subfolder.
+Note how we type out the full path in the `directory` flag to place the libraries into a subfolder.
 You can choose whatever folder structure you like to organize your projects.
 If you change your mind later, you can run the [move generator](/packages/workspace/generators/move) to move a project to a different folder.

 Running the above commands should lead to the following directory structure: